leukemia-kispi/HiChIP-Analysis/README.md

 To get started follow this link [GeneralSetup.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/GeneralSetup.md) and proceed from there to the specific pipeline steps.

 Optionally use the Docker image with all tools and dependecies setup.
+[Still needs to be created]

 ## Overview